Moosy-Joao/Moosy-Joao/README.md

 - 🤔 Exploring new technologies and developing software solutions.
 - 🎓 Studying *Software Engineering* at <a href="https://unicv.edu.br/">UNICV</a>.
-- 🌱 Learning more about *HTML, CSS, and C*.
+- 🌱 Learning more about *HTML, CSS, C, React*.

  ## 📖 Learning